-Once the ball has been returned to the infield and "TIME" has been called by the umpire, or the ball becomes dead, any infielder, including the pitcher or catcher, with or without possession of the ball, may make a verbal appeal on a runner missing a base or leaving a base prior to a ball being caught.
+Once the ball has been returned to the infield and "TIME" has been called by the umpire, or the ball becomes dead, any team, with or without possession of the ball, may make a verbal appeal on a runner missing a base or leaving a base prior to a ball being caught.
 The appropriate umpire must acknowledge the appeal and then make a decision on the play.
 Baserunners may not leave their bases during this appeal process, as the ball remains dead until the umpire calls "PLAY BALL".